 For those of you that don’t already know, I love watching YouTube videos.
 In fact, I’m watching a video right now.
 Well … maybe not “right now” because I don’t know when you’re reading this, but I am watching one as I am writing this, at least … I think …

-I’m a fervent believer in education for the masses and YouTube has allowed us a great platform to do this, when we’re not sharing videos of cats playing pianos and copied music videos.
-In fact, channels like Crash Course might be just the engine we’ve been looking for in order to get people educated on important topics.
+I’m a fervent believer in education for the masses and YouTube has allowed us a great platform to do this when we’re not sharing videos of cats playing the piano and copied music videos.
+Channels like Crash Course might be just the engine we’ve been looking for to get people educated on important topics.
 (As an aside, for how the government works in the US, just in time for the upcoming US elections, check out Crash Corse U.S. Government and Politics.)
 Education across the globe is failing and we’re not doing a whole lot of stuff to make it right.
 Instead, we’re testing our children until they are violently sick, even at the age of five.
 And when children fail the tests, we blame the teachers.
 Even at 16.
 Or we set minimum scores that are only achievable if you answer every question in a test correctly, then write some more of your own and answer those correctly and staple them onto your test sheet.

 Maybe channels like Crash Course are what we’re looking for.
 Or not.
 Maybe this thing doesn’t educate us properly.
 But if we can engage with people on topics like Anatomy, Astronomy and Ecology, maybe it’s a good start.

 Images used are copyright to their respective owners.
 I do not own the copyright of any of these images.
 Crash Course is produced in collaboration with PBS Digital Studios.
 If you want to help Crash Course make great content, please go to http://www.patreon.com/crashcourse.